-- Equalize the compensation and teaching load of noncredit and credit faculty while also including noncredit faculty in the Full-Time Faculty Obligation Number (FON). - To strengthen noncredit programming and increase faculty leadership by allocating state funding to hire noncredit contract faculty system-wide.
+- Include noncredit faculty in the Full-Time Faculty Obligation Number (FON) and equalize the compensation and teaching load of noncredit and credit faculty. - Strengthen noncredit programming and increase faculty leadership by allocating state funding to hire noncredit contract faculty system-wide.